Version 2021

 Integrating MicroStrategy with Snowflake for Single Sign-On Using Okta

-Starting in MicroStrategy 2021 Update 10, MicroStrategy supports single-sign-on to Snowflake using Open-ID through Okta in all clients out-of-the-box.
+Starting in MicroStrategy ONE Update 10, MicroStrategy supports single-sign-on to Snowflake using Open-ID through Okta in all clients out-of-the-box.

-MicroStrategy 2021 Update 9 introduces a preview feature that supports connection to Snowflake through OAuth authentication in Web.
+MicroStrategy 2021 Update 9 introduces a preview feature that supports connection to Snowflake through OAuth authentication in Workstation.

 MicroStrategy and Snowflake also support single sign-on (SSO) using SAML protocol, and Okta as an Identiy Provider (IdP).